YAML vs JSON: Key Differences Explained

 JSON (JavaScript Object Notation)

-JSON is a lightweight data-interchange format that is easy for both humans and machines to parse and generate.
+JSON is a lightweight data-interchange format that is easy for both humans and machines to read and write.
 It’s widely used in web development, APIs, and data storage.
-JSON’s syntax is based on JavaScript, but it’s language-independent, making it a versatile choice for many programming environments.
+JSON’s syntax is based on JavaScript, making it a natural choice for JavaScript developers.

 Key Differences Between YAML and JSON